httpdaniel/cartpole-algorithms/notes/progress.md

 * The initial draft for the introduction and problem description have been written in the final report.

 * The results have been added to the report.

+## Week 5

+* All algorithms descriptions have been added to the project report.

+* The final results and plots as well as a discussion has been added to the report.

+* The conclusions and future work has been written.

+## Week 6

+* The background research section of the report has been finalised.

+* Members have started on the final presentation.